nkb-bd/wp-debug-log-config-tool/readme.txt

 === Debug Log Manager Tool ===
 Contributors: pyrobd
 Donate link:
-Tags: debug, log, developer, tools,remote debug Requires at least: 5.6
+Tags: debug log, error log, wp_debug, log viewer, debug bar, query monitor, stack trace, wp-cli, debugger, developer tools Requires at least: 6.0
-Tested up to: 6.8
+Tested up to: 7.0
-Stable tag: 3.0.5
+Stable tag: 3.0.6
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Debug Log Manager Tool is a WordPress log manager for safely reading debug logs, reviewing errors, and choosing when to update WordPress debug constants from the dashboard.
+View, search, and filter the WordPress debug log from wp-admin.
+Toggle WP_DEBUG safely, group repeated errors, format stack traces, and inspect queries — no FTP or wp-config edits.

 == Description ==

-A simple debugging workspace for WordPress developers, agencies, and site administrators.
+Debug Log Manager Tool is a debug log viewer and WP_DEBUG manager for WordPress.
+Read, search, group, and clear `wp-content/debug.log` from inside wp-admin; toggle WP_DEBUG, WP_DEBUG_LOG, WP_DEBUG_DISPLAY, SCRIPT_DEBUG, and SAVEQUERIES from explicit UI controls instead of editing `wp-config.php`; capture the last fatal error during shutdown; and review slow database queries with their stack trace.
+Useful as a lightweight alternative to Query Monitor or Debug Bar when you mainly need a clean debug.log reader and explicit debug-constant control.

 The plugin focuses on safe first-run behavior: activation does not automatically turn debug mode on, deactivation does not automatically turn it off, and existing debug constants or custom log paths are preserved until you choose to change them.

 Use it to inspect the current debug log, search and group log entries, copy useful error details, and make explicit debug configuration changes from the WordPress admin when needed.
 Advanced tools such as terminal commands, database inspection, Safe Mode, and notifications are available as optional helpers.